kukulo2011/Openwrt_CC_Krack_wpad-mini/README.md

 usage for wpad-mini package: download tar, extract, push with scp to your router and update with opkg install wpad-mini....ipk

-usage for firmware files: factory firmwares are for flashing Openwrt from original firmware
+usage for firmware files: factory firmwares are for flashing Openwrt from original firmware,
                           sysupgrade firmwares are for flashing from previous Openwrt version

+wr841n-build.sh is the build script for the firmware with Krack update

 This file contains the Krackattack patches for the wifi.